cobeylab/covid_IL/Inference/README.md

 * `rprocess_interventionbeta_IH4.c`: Process model that describes how people move through compartments at each timestep.
 * `initializer_compartment_distribute_IH4.c`: Initializer that places people into infectious classes at the beginning of the simulation.
 * `dmeasure_deaths_aggregate.c`: Calculation of model likelihood based on observed hospitalized deaths.
 Observed deaths at each timestep are a sample of those who have died in the hospital.
-We assume that we do not observe all covid deaths because testing does not detect all infections.
+We assume that we do not observe all COVID-19 deaths because testing does not detect all infections.

 ## Run script descriptions
 * `inference_functions.R`: Essential functions for creating and using `pomp` objects.